Vail Mountain "Insider"

 Where you pick up napkins, there's a wide variety of condiments in little packages.
 One of my favorite lunches is just a quick tub of fries (small $) dipped in a variety of concocted sauces picked up from the condiments bins.
 You get the picture.

-Should you pack your own lunch, there's a publicly available microwave oven.
 Pass on the soft drinks.
 Way over-priced.
 The fountain water's free, and it's high quality - coming directly from a local spring.

-If the upper "Look Ma" level is too crowded, try the Terrace Level, and in the spring or in good weather, there's a decent outdoor barbecue called "Sarge's" after our original mountain manager - Sarge Brown.
+If the upper "Look Ma" level (Mid Vail) is too crowded, try the Terrace Level, and in the spring or in good weather, there's a decent outdoor barbecue called "Sarge's" after our original mountain manager - Sarge Brown.
 When seating elsewhere is unavailable, the short walk to Sarge's will reward you.

 Two Elk: A really beautifully rebuilt (after the fire) mountain lodge.
 Seating has been expanded, but this place gets way crowded.
 The food can be quite good and also very expensive.
 The red beans & rice platter - or the wraps - are probably the most filling decent values.
 I like the custom pizzas.
 The burgers & fries are fine too.
 Always avoid the soft drinks from a value standpoint.
 Get here early to beat the crowd - and find a place to sit inside.

 In Town: Most skiers prefer to lunch on the mountain despite the high prices & limited offerings, but with the advent of high speed lifts, your restaurant choices at the base are pretty much unlimited.
 For some lunch place suggestions in the village and Lionshead, click here.
-A great deal on every Tuesday is to head to the Tap Room at the top of Bridge Street. $5.00 buys a half pound burger with fries and your choice of beer or other beverage.

 Every Ski Patrol office has a large tub of sun screen available for free use by the public.
 So if you run out of protection, just stop by one of those facilities & save yourself some money by taking advantage of the freebie.
+They also have aspirin, ibuprofen, and band-aids.

 Miscellaneous Information and Other Things To Do:

-Snow Cat Skiing: The local operation is currently called Vail Snow Cat/Backcountry Skiing.
-They can be reached at 970-476-7677.
-Cost during the 2002/03 season is $??? per person per day (2003/04 season).
+Snow Cat Skiing: The local operation is currently called Vail Powder Guides.
+They can be reached by phone at 719-486-6266.

 Orthopedic Assistance.
 In the unlikely event you develop joint or bone breakage problems while enjoying your stay here, you have a choice of being repaired by one of two world class operations based here in Vail.
 The Steadman-Hawkins Clinic is best known and might be the firm of choice - as long as you are recognized as being a world class athlete.
 Should the world not be familiar with your name, be prepared for a long wait to be serviced.